Why Telemedicine Can Be as Good as Walk-in Urgent Care

 SAMI-Aid's Telemedicine Solutions

-SAMI-Aid membership includes a free telemedicine video call to a doctor, and membership costs only $4.99 per month!
-Subsequent calls with a doctor cost only $54.99, which is much lower than the market price of around $75.
-SAMI-Aid's doctors are board-certified and can provide advice, a diagnosis, and prescriptions for medication if necessary.
+SAMI-Aid membership is completely free!
+If you want to book a virtual appointment with a SAMI-Aid doctor, you only need to pay $54.99 at the time of your appointment; a nurse appointment costs $39.99, and there are no subscription fees nor any other hidden fees.
+SAMI-Aid's doctors are board-certified and can provide advice, diagnoses, and prescriptions for medication if necessary.
 If a telemedicine consultation does not suffice, the doctor can then refer the patient to primary, specialty, or urgent care elsewhere.
 Our doctors also send our members a report documenting each visit, and can recommend the best local pharmacies.